AppImageCrafters/appimage-builder-docs/source/index.rst

 creates a complete bundle.
 It can be used to pack almost any kind of applications including those made using: ``C/C++``, ``Python``, and ``Java``.

+Featuring:
+ - Real GNU/Linux packaging (no more distro packaging)
+ - Simple recipes
+ - Simple workflow
+ - Backward and forward compatibility
+ - One binary, many target systems.

-For more information about the AppImage packaging format visit: https://appimage.org/
+For information about the AppImage packaging format visit: https://appimage.org/

 .. _community: